docker-library/docs/rabbitmq/content.md

 Additional configuration keys would be specified as a list.
 For example, configuring both [`channel_max`](https://www.rabbitmq.com/configure.html#config-items) and [`auth_backends`](https://www.rabbitmq.com/ldap.html#overview) would look something like `-e RABBITMQ_SERVER_ADDITIONAL_ERL_ARGS="-rabbit channel_max 4007 auth_backends [rabbit_auth_backend_ldap,rabbit_auth_backend_internal]"`.
 Note that some variables such as for `auth_backends` require their value(s) to be enclosed in brackets, and for multiple values explicitly including the comma as a delimiter.

+### Health/Liveness/Readiness Checking

+See [the "Official Images" FAQ](https://github.com/docker-library/faq#healthcheck) and [the discussion on docker-library/rabbitmq#174 (especially the large comment by Michael Klishin from RabbitMQ upstream)](https://github.com/docker-library/rabbitmq/pull/174#issuecomment-452002696) for a detailed explanation of why this image does not come with a default `HEALTHCHECK` defined, and for suggestions for implementing your own health/liveness/readiness checks.

 ## Connecting to the daemon

 ```console